 The quality of the list has depended on who prepared the document and the criteria for selection.
 Most horticulturalists would consider that a mature height of 4.0 meters is completely inadequate to provide the many benefits we seek from street trees let alone accommodate pruning for pedestrians and vehicles.
 Similarly, any one who has been involved in selecting species for street plantings is aware that it is an extremely complex process and that there is no such thing as the perfect street tree.

 Brisbane City Council is currently trialling a number of local rainforest species as well as a range of grafted Brachychiton spp.
 Maureen See from BCC is one of the project officers.
 The grafted Brachychitons are the brainchild of Helen Leicht, Horticulturalist with ENERGEX.
 The BCC trial is in its third year.
-The aims of the trial are to enhance the range of suitable street tree species and to showcase some of the lesser known and used south-east Queensland rainforest species (See, 2003).
+The aims of the trial are to enhance the range of suitable street tree species and to showcase some of the lesser-known and used southeast Queensland rainforest species (See, 2003).
 It is intended that the trials be registered as TREENET sites.

 All distributors produce a range of printed and electronically available material for their consumers.
-Some web sites are more informative than others.
+Some websites are more informative than others.

-ENERGEX has developed a range of material branded as “safetree”.
+ENERGEX has developed a range of materials branded as “safetree”.
 This includes information on planting, labels for nursery stock, postcards to notify residents of planned pruning work, television advertisements and so on.
 The services of a public relations expert have been secured to work with technical specialists.

 The requirement for pruning trees near powerlines will be with us for many years despite pressure being applied to locate more electrical services underground.
-Given the high recurrent costs of pruning it is easy to see why distributors are keen to share the costs with tree owners and to pursue other means of vegetation management.
+Given the high recurrent costs of pruning, it is easy to see why distributors are keen to share the costs with tree owners and to pursue other means of vegetation management.

 It is my strongly held opinion, based on almost twenty years of practical experience, that selective reduction pruning is the most effective long-term method for pruning trees near powerlines.
 “Gully-cutting” and lopping are both excessive and counter-productive.
 The intervals between pruning must be based on biological responses and community requirements rather than rigidly prescribed maintenance schedules.
 The longer the interval, the greater the volume that must be removed from the tree and generally the greater the negative response from the community (Fakes, 2000).

-Contracts set up by a number of distributors now allow for clearance maintenance over a three year period rather than prescribed cycles however annual cuts have been successful in many regional centres.
+Contracts set up by a number of distributors now allow for clearance maintenance over a three-year period rather than prescribed cycles however annual cuts have been successful in many regional centres.
 The challenge is to maintain good pruning practices.

-Country Energy has now made the TAFE NSW course “Tree Care for Electricity Workers” a component of their apprentice’s training.
+Country Energy has now made the TAFE NSW course “Tree Care for Electricity Workers” a component of their apprentice training.
 This organisation has also engaged an ecologist in one of their regions to improve their environmental management of easements.